Gas Works Park

 About the Location

-Gas Works Park is a unique 19.1-acre public park located on the north shore of Lake Union in Seattle, Washington.
-The park sits on the former site of the Seattle Gas Light Company's gasification plant, which operated from 1906 to 1956.
+Perched on the north shore of Lake Union in Seattle, Gas Works Park is a fascinating 19.1-acre public space that beautifully blends industrial heritage with recreational opportunity.
+What makes this park stand out?
+It sits on the former site of the Seattle Gas Light Company's gasification plant that operated for 50 years until 1956.

 Pathway along Lake Union offers beautiful waterfront views